FRIENDS OF THE IBA’s 4th annual

 Short-eared Owls are one of the few owl species active during daylight hours.
 In winter, they often gather in small flocks around dusk, swooping over and under each other and exchanging sharp, yip-like cries before flying off to hunt.

-Short-eared Owls nest and roost on the ground, but you can often find them roosting on fence posts or hay bales on their wintering grounds in the IBA.
-Look for these endearing owls early to mid-morning or late afternoons, especially on overcast days.
+Short-eared Owls nest and roost on the ground, although you can often find them roosting on fence posts or hay bales.
+Look for these endearing owls around dusk and dawn.
 Keep a respectful distance and you’ll be rewarded with great views and photo ops, as well as an experience you’ll always treasure!

-Northern Harriers Like the Short-eareds, these slender raptors hunt on the wing, coursing low over the contours of the land – at times just a few feet above the ground.
+Northern Harriers Like the Short-eareds, these slender raptors hunt on the wing, coursing low over the fields as they hunt for food.
 They can cover over 100 miles a day in their search for the mice and voles that are their usual prey!
-The beautiful grey plumage and clean white underside of the male has earned him the nickname “Grey Ghost.”
+The beautiful grey plumage and clean white underside of the male has earned him the nickname “Grey Ghost” (see photo at left).

 Both the male and the larger mottled brown female sport an owl-like facial disk of feathers and a prominent white rump patch.
-Unlike most raptors these birds nest on the ground, making them more vulnerable to human disturbance and predators.
-Several pairs are known to breed and winter in the Washington County Grasslands IBA.
+Unlike most raptors, these birds nest on the ground, making them more vulnerable to human disturbance and predators.

 View other threatened and at-risk birds that breed in the Washington County Grasslands IBA.